al3xandr3/al3xandr3.github.io/_posts/2012-04-02-confluence-automation.md

     $ ruby confluence.rb attach file.pdf "application/pdf" "page" "space" "username" "password" "confluence.my.com"

-Or as a ruby lib:
+Or as a ruby lib, like so:

     require 'confluence'